Cloud

 The candidate should also possess:

-• Experience in undertaking or leading independent research studies, including evidence synthesis projects, as appropriate for career stage.
+• Experience in undertaking or leading independent research covering all aspects of the research process, as appropriate for career stage.

-• A strong grounding in quantitative and/or qualitative research methods, evidence synthesis and data analysis.
+• A strong grounding in quantitative research methods and data analysis.

 • Track record of publishing in peer-reviewed journals and presentations in international or national scientific conferences, commensurate with career stage.